Collecting logs¶

 Under Docker¶

-images, simply define the VERBOSE_ENABLED
+With orthancteam/orthanc images, simply define the VERBOSE_ENABLED environment

-when starting your container and then, run this command to
+variable to true when starting your container and then, run this command to

 retrieve the logs in a file: